Four-acceleration

 non-zero gravitational force.
 The equation of motion of a solid particle is the equality

-between the four-acceleration of the particle and the four-acceleration from
+between the four-acceleration of a particle and four-acceleration from

 In the presence of other fields, acting on the